sushilk246/blog1/README.md

 # step to run on node.js server

-in project folder open command line interface

-run this command
+in project folder open command line interface and  run this command

 node server.js